ARC-NeRF: Area Ray Casting for Broader Unseen View Coverage in Few-shot Object Rendering: Methods

 \section{Methods}

-In this work, we propose HourglassNeRF, an effective regularization method for few-shot novel view synthesis with an hourglass casting strategy.
-Our HourglassNeRF is built upon FlipNeRF, which utilizes flipped reflection rays with Lambertian assumption (\cref{subsec:preliminaries}).
-We generate a set of hourglasses whose conical frustums are featurized by IPE and cast them toward the identical target pixels as additional training rays, adaptively regulating their high-frequency components (\cref{subsec:hourglass}).
-Furthermore, taking advantage of the characteristics of the Lambertian assumption, we propose the \textit{luminance consistency regularization} to enhance the consistency of the estimated relative luminances between the original ray and its corresponding hourglass, leading to further performance improvement (\cref{subsec:luminance}).
+In this work, we propose an effective regularization method for few-shot novel view synthesis with an Area Ray casting strategy.
+Our ARC-NeRF is built upon FlipNeRF, which utilizes flipped reflection rays as the augmented rays (\cref{subsec:preliminaries}).
+Instead of the flipped reflection rays, we generate a set of Area Rays whose conical frustums are featurized by IPE and cast them toward the identical target pixels as additional training rays, adaptively regulating their high-frequency components (\cref{subsec:hourglass}).
+Furthermore, by taking advantage of the luminance map, \ie free lunch data that can be easily derived from RGB images, we propose the \textit{luminance consistency regularization} to enhance the consistency of the estimated relative luminances between the original ray and its corresponding Area Ray, leading to further performance improvement (\cref{subsec:luminance}).
 A brief comparison with different ray augmentation schemes is shown in~\cref{fig:aug_comparison}.